 - From within your Smartling Contentful Project, click on Project Settings > Contentful Settings.

 - Click the "Automation of Prior Requests for Translation" dropdown to select your desired behavior.

-- Choose to exclude all media assets from translation by selecting the Exclude media assets checkbox.
+- Choose to exclude all media assets that have already been translated from retranslation (if the title or description changes) by selecting the Exclude media assets checkbox.

 - Click Save.